ernesteNtezirizaza/alu-AirBnB_clone/README.md

-# AirBnB Clone - The ALX-The Room BnB
+# AirBnB Clone - The ALU-The Room BnB
 ![hbnb](https://user-images.githubusercontent.com/88311316/151070609-19608294-829e-408b-b2b3-5d1f2873f1e3.png)

 ## Description of the project
-The ALX-Africa B&B sums up the implementation of my four months of studies at the ALX- Africa- the fullstack software engineering program.
+The ALu-Africa B&B sums up the implementation of my four months of studies at the ALU- Africa- the fullstack software engineering program.
 The goal of the project is to deploy a replica of the Airbnb Website using my server.
 The final version of this project will have:

 **1. A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)**
 </br>